 the imaginary component is ignored.

-argument to be in radians or degrees, as selected by set angles
+argument to be in radians or degrees, as selected by set angles.

-function returns the hyperbolic sine of its argument. sinh
+The sinh function returns the hyperbolic sine of its argument. sinh

 expects its argument to be in radians.

-its argument to be in radians or degrees, as selected by set angles
+its argument to be in radians or degrees, as selected by set angles.

-function returns the hyperbolic tangent of its argument. tanh
+The tanh function returns the hyperbolic tangent of its argument. tanh

 expects its argument to be in radians.